 Original SEGA Saturn Controller

-The SEGA Saturn originaly came with a larger beefier controller than it’s Japanese counterpart came with.
+The SEGA Saturn originally came with a larger beefier controller than it’s Japanese counterpart came with.
 This was assumed to be better for the larger American hands!

 This controller is basically an evolution of the SEGA Genesis 6-button controller.
 You have the same 8-way directional D-pad, 6 action buttons, smaller XYZ buttons across the top and larger ABC buttons below.
 A start button is located in the middle.
 This was SEGA’s first controller to feature the now standard shoulder buttons.
 On this controller they are large and take up the top corners of the controller.

 These are good sturdy controllers that hold up well.
 It just comes down to preference between this one and the smaller version below.

 The 2nd SEGA Saturn Controller

 With the release of the 2nd version fo the SEGA Saturn the controller was changed to the same smaller version that the Japanese Saturn originally shipped with.
-This one is noticably smaller than the original but functions is the exact same way.
+This one is noticeably smaller than the original but functions is the exact same way.
 It has the same button layout as the original.
 The shoulder buttons were changed a bit and are now only pressable from the top.

-This guy is easier to handle for those with smaller hands and is gernerally easier to find.
+This guy is easier to handle for those with smaller hands and is generally easier to find.